Table of Contents

 · You are the most important person on your treatment team.
 It is important that you take this seriously, express your concerns, hopes, progress, and needs at each meeting.
 You are the best expert on you.

 · Family Members are involved, as appropriate, to help work out problems, support your success, and help you decide what is best for you after graduation.

-Treatment Manager assists you with accurately identifying and correcting
+Treatment Manager designs your service plan, assists you with accurately

 · Other people are also part of your treatment team.
 The program brings in people to work with you on your treatment issues and help you be successful.
 These people may include a therapist to work on specific issues; a teacher to help with education; or other specialists.
 Your parents, extended family, and significant others may be invited to participate, depending on your situation.

 These people are interested in your well-being and work together in an effort to help you be successful.

 We believe this program is for you, and whether or not it works is mostly up to you.
 We are here to help, but whether you get what you need to move on and do better has to do with how well you work your program.
 Here are some expectations and responsibilities.